SingaporeMotherhood | Baby & Toddler

 December 2011

-You may have noticed that your baby gurgles and waves excitedly when she plays with a musical toy, or perhaps your toddler bobs rhythmically to the radio.
-When your preschooler tries to play songs by ear on his toy piano, you may wonder whether it is time to send him for formal music lessons.
+You may have noticed your baby gurgling and waving excitedly when she plays with a musical toy.
+Perhaps your toddler bobs rhythmically to music on the radio.
+And when your preschooler tries to play songs on his toy piano, you wonder whether it is time for formal music lessons.
 To help with your decision, we spoke to several music teachers to find out why, when and how to start your child on music.

 Music lessons were once seen as a luxury, or only for the musically-talented.
-However, an increasing number of parents are signing their children up for music classes these days, and some are starting their children off at a younger age than before.
+However, an increasing number of parents sign their children up for music classes now, at a younger age than before.
 The benefits of learning music go beyond merely enabling a child to master an instrument or accumulate examination certificates.

 A child who learns an instrument gains an outlet for expressing emotions.
-In addition, music training helps a child learn to be disciplined in practising the instrument.
-Learning how to play the piano or violin also challenges and develops a child’s motor skills in a manner that few other activities would, as both the right and left hands are required to perform different roles simultaneously.
+In addition, music training helps a child learn discipline through practising the instrument.
+Learning how to play the piano or violin also challenges and develops a child’s motor skills in a manner that few other activities do, as both the right and left hands have to perform different roles simultaneously.

 Some researchers have also found that children who learn music tend to have better linguistic skills than those who did not.
-Others suggest that listening to and learning classical music may possibly help children develop their spatial ability, which in turn, enhances their capacity to learn and understand mathematical concepts.
+Others suggest that listening to and learning classical music may help children develop their spatial ability.
+This in turn enhances their capacity to learn and understand mathematical concepts.

 It is never too early to expose your child to music.
-You can start by playing classical CDs during your baby’s waking hours and drawing attention to the various instruments that are being played.
-You can also select music which invokes different emotions and ask your toddler to sense if the tune is happy, sad or angry.
+Start by playing classical CDs during your baby’s waking hours and drawing attention to the various instruments.
+You can also select songs which invoke different emotions and ask your toddler if the tune sounds happy, sad, or angry.

-Encouraging your toddler to shake a rattle in time with the beat of a song or to dance along helps to develop rhythmic sense, while allowing your little one to experiment with a keyboard encourages the recognition of different notes of the music scale.
-You may also like to bring your child to a live orchestra performance.
-The Singapore Symphony Orchestra’s Babies Proms and Concerts for Children are specially catered to young listeners.
+Other activities help too.
+Encouraging your toddler to shake a rattle to the beat or to dance along helps to develop rhythmic sense.
+Allowing your little one to experiment with a keyboard encourages the recognition of different notes of the musical scale.
+You may also consider bringing your child to a live orchestra performance.
+The Singapore Symphony Orchestra’s Babies Proms and Concerts for Children cater specially to young listeners.

-Some schools, such as Kindermusik, offer courses for babies, in which music is introduced through story-telling, dance and hands-on exploration of musical instruments.
-Preschoolers around the age of three may also enrol for Christofori’s Music for Baby Mozarts, Manderville’s Baby Music, or Yamaha’s Music Wonderland.
+Some schools, such as Kindermusik, offer courses for babies, where music is introduced through story-telling, dance and hands-on exploration of musical instruments.
+Preschoolers around the age of three can enrol for Christofori’s Music for Baby Mozarts, Manderville’s Baby Music, or Yamaha’s Music Wonderland.

-While music classes for this age group do not teach the child to play a specific instrument, they lay the foundation by teaching the basics of rhythm and tone recognition through singing, percussion playing, and exposure to various genres of music.
+Classes for this age group do not teach the child to play a specific instrument.
+However they lay the foundation by teaching the basics of rhythm and tone recognition through singing, percussion playing, and exposure to various genres of music.

 Many children begin formal music education at the age of four.
-Parents who are unsure of their child’s interest or abilities may choose to send their children for group lessons, while those who want their children to progress faster will send them for individual classes.
+If you are unsure of your child’s interest or abilities, you could send your children for group lessons.
+Parents who want their children to progress faster will usually send them for individual classes.

-Mrs K. Chen, who has been a full-time musician for more than 10 years, also felt that for children between three and six years of age, “it’ll be good to have a course that teaches music through movements, aural and playing skills in a group format, considering their short attention span.
-For older learners with better concentration, parents could probably consider private lesson as more attention will be given to building up proper playing and musical techniques according to the individual’s ability and progress.”
+Mrs K. Chen, a full-time musician for more than 10 years, agrees.
+For children aged three to six years, she says that “It’ll be good to have a course that teaches music through movement, aural and playing skills in a group format, considering their short attention span.
+For older learners with better concentration, you could consider private lessons.
+More attention is given to building up proper playing and musical techniques according to the individual’s ability and progress.”

-Whether you are choosing group or individual lessons for your child, Mr Y. Chua, who has been teaching music for the past nine years, suggested going for a holistic music education which includes the teaching of theory, practical, aural and scales, and to find a teacher who inspires the child’s interest in music.
+Whether you are choosing group or individual lessons for your child, Mr Y. Chua, who has been teaching music for the past nine years, suggested going for a holistic course which includes the teaching of theory, practical, aural and scales, and to find a teacher who can spark your child’s interest.

-Given the wide array of music courses available, we interviewed several mothers to find out what they enrolled their children for and present their responses below:
+Given the wide array of courses available, we interviewed several mothers to find out what they enrolled their children fo.
+Read their responses below:

 Mrs B. Ng, an executive and mother of two girls aged 11 and 5